-• Add image layer: Creates a new image layer in your document.
+- Add Image Layer: Creates a new image layer in your document.
 Image layers serve as containers, and you can drop any image (or multiple images) into it.
-The actual image(s) contained in the layer can be changed at any time.

-Add text layer: Creates a new text layer in your project.
-Text layers can be used any time you need to add text to your project, with full control over the font, size, color, and positioning.

-• Add solid layer: Solid layers are filled with a solid color. they can be further modified with masks and effects to alter their shape, pattern or texture.

-Add adjustment layer: Use adjustment layers to modify multiple layers within your layer stack.
-An adjustment layer will affect all layers, of all layer kinds, that exist below it.
+The actual image(s) contained in the layer can be changed at any time. - Aa Add Text Layer: Creates a new text layer in your project.
+Text layers can be used any time you need to add text to your project, with full control over the font, size, color, and positioning. - Add Solid Layer: Solid layers are filled with a solid color. they can be further modified with masks and effects to alter their shape, pattern or texture. - Add Adjustment Layer: Use adjustment layers to modify multiple layers within your layer stack.
+An adjustment layer will affect all layers, of all layer kinds, that exist below it. - Add Layer Group: Create a new group, which can be used to organize other layers.
+Any layers can be added to the group, and masks or effects applied to the group will affect all layers it contains.

+Search Layers

-Search layers
+Q Search layers